 How Do I Choose Categories for Google Business Profile?

-The first category you select for your Google Business Profile is the primary category.
+As we mentioned earlier, the first category you select for your Google Business Profile is the primary category.
 This should be the most specific category that accurately describes your business as a whole.

 There are about 4,000 GBP categories to choose from, and some of them are quite similar, so make sure to pick a primary category carefully to ensure it's the absolute best one.